boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

     ![Browser_veiw](../images/deploy/Browser_veiw.png)

-22. If you encounter a Deployment Error, Click Proceed to the application startup page link, and Please refer to the following link for more details on configuring the application startup manually.
+22. If you encounter a Deployment Error, click Proceed to the application start-up page link.
+Please refer to the following link for more details on configuring the application start-up manually.

     https://help.boldbi.com/embedded-bi/application-startup